npm/npm/doc/json.md

 ## repository

 Specify the place where your code lives.
-This is helpful for people who want to contribute, as well as perhaps maybe being the underpinning of some magical "track this package on git" feature someday maybe if somebody wants to write it ever.
+This is helpful for people who want to contribute.
+If the git repo is on github, then the `npm docs` command will be able to find you.

 Do it like this: